How long will construction take?

 Will the facility be able to be hired to host 21st's, weddings and events?

-No. The Club will not be permitted to hire the facility out for parties or events such as engagements or birthdays.
+No. The facility will not have a liquor licence and will not be hired out for parties or events such as engagements or 21st birthdays.

 Will I be able to go to the facility for dinner?

-No. The kitchen is not designed to commercial standards.
-The canteen is only designed to be able to sell drinks and snacks to players and spectators, with no deep fryer or grease trap proposed to be installed.
+No. The kitchenette is not designed to commercial standards.
+The kitchenette is only designed to be able to sell soft drinks and snacks to players and spectators, with no deep fryer or grease trap proposed to be installed.
 This limits the Club’s ability to cook any hot meals or fried food.
+The facility does not have a liquor licence therefore no alcohol will be sold from the venue.

 Will other sports and clubs move to Hawthorndene Oval when the facility is built?

-No. There are no plans to move other sporting clubs to the Oval once the facility is built.
+Currently Coromandel Valley Ramblers and Blackwood Football Club will licence the facility.
+There are no plans to move other sporting clubs to the Oval once the facility is built.
 The proposed facility does not meet AFL guidelines which state the need for larger changerooms, therefore only junior football is able to use the facility.
-The oval at Hawthorndene is too small for senior football and therefore no senior football clubs would be able to relocate to Hawthorndene Oval.
+The oval at Hawthorndene is too small for senior football and therefore no senior football clubs other than women’s matches would be able to relocate to Hawthorndene Oval.

 Why are the Club relocating from Weymouth Oval in City of Onkaparinga when this is their home base and they have everything they need at Weymouth Oval?